-With packed bars, noon beers and grownups playing hooky, March Madness is really, truly back
+With packed bars, noon beers and grown-ups playing hooky, March Madness is really, truly back

 “Hanging out with a buddy, having some brews,” Garcia said.
 “Can’t beat it.”

 The day ramped up.
 Cheesesteaks, tater tots, chicken Caesar wraps and bacon cheeseburgers emerged from the kitchen.
-A bar manager lugged bottles of Jameson and Jack Daniels upstairs.
-“Wide opener in the corner!” a man in a St. Patrick’s Day-green tie yelled after a Michigan player took a contested shot, a bucket of Bud Lights in front of him.
+A bar manager lugged bottles of Jameson and Jack Daniel’s upstairs.
+“Wide open in the corner!” a man in a St. Patrick’s Day-green tie yelled after a Michigan player took a contested shot, a bucket of Bud Lights in front of him.
 “Wide open!”
 There is a way sports bars are supposed to look and sound.
-To general manager Kareem Stewart, this was it.
+To General Manager Kareem Stewart, this was it.

-“It’s been a long time coming,” Stewart said.
+“It’s been a long time coming,” he said.

 In past years, Brand would have seen a lot more suits.
 This crowd was casual, which told him the offices had yet to reopen in full.
 He kept a positive outlook and appreciated the buzz that had come back.